Class Subject<T>

 public static <T> Subject<T> run(Callable<T> operation)

-Performs the specified operation and returns a Subject that can be used to subscribe to the results.
+Performs the specified operation in the current thread, returns a Subject that can be used to subscribe to its results.

-Performs the specified operation in a new background thread, and returns a Subject that can be used to subscribe to the background operation.
+Performs the specified operation in a new thread, returns a Subject that can be used to subscribe to its results.